Joeu/Udacity_Report_Tool/README.md

 As the Python code queries against views, you will need to recreate the views to get the report correctly

->Within the newsdata.sql container directory, connect to the database:
+>Within the newsdata.sql container directory, import the database and connect to it:

+    $ psql -d news -f newsdata.sql
     $ psql news

 > Connected to the news database, the following commands are strictly necessary